-My goal for every patient with questions or concerns about their breasts is that I create and maintain breast harmony while achieving in what they are interested.
+My goal for every patient with questions or concerns about their breasts is that I create and maintain breast harmony while achieving what they are interested in.
 Sometimes the patient doesn’t know exactly what bothers them about their breasts.
 They may think that their breasts are too small, have never been big enough, or were big enough but are now smaller after childbirth, aging, or weight loss.
 Breasts sometimes don’t have enough volume, lose firmness, don’t match, aren’t in the same position on the chest right versus left, or the patient’s chest isn’t symmetrical before you even look at the breasts.
 I like to create a harmonious breast for the patient so that they will be happy.
 When the patient’s breast is in harmony, the nipple is in the correct position on the breast mound, and the breast mound is above the breast fold completely or only minimally drops over the fold.

 Achieving breast harmony for the patient may include breast augmentation, breast lift (mastopexy), or breast reduction.
 A combination of these techniques may provide superior results.
-It takes time to listen to the concerns of the patient and examine them to see what really bothers them.
+It takes time to listen to the concerns of the patient and to examine them to see what really bothers them.
 Patients sometimes show me concerns in the mirror or describe it in terms of clothing fit.
 They may be unable to wear strapless tops and dresses, or they cannot fill out their bathing suit or shirts the way they would like.
 Patients frequently state that they are bothered by not being able to fill out the top half of their bra cup.